a-schild/zabbix-ssl/README.md

 to validate SSL certificates.

-It supports direct SSL/HTTPS checks as well as STARTTLS connections
+It supports direct SSL/HTTPS checks as well as STARTTLS connections Supported check types
+- simple    Checks if SSL is active
+- startdate Startdate of certificate
+- enddate   Enddate of certificate
+- lifetime  How long the certificate is valid
+- ssl3      SSLv3 active ?
+(Poodle vulnerable)
+- digestmode Hash algorithm (For example detect SHA1 certificates)

 How to install:
 - Download the ssltls.check file to your Zabbix Server